Vansh Thakur

 Experience

-Research Intern – ROAHM Lab, University of Michigan (Summer 2025)
+Graduate Researcher – ROAHM Lab, University of Michigan (May 2025-Present)

 Assistant Researcher – University of Michigan (Jan–Apr 2025)